ashantanu/DeepLearning.ai-Summary/5- Sequence Models/Readme.md

 - Given the sentence "Cats average 15 hours of sleep a day. `<EOS>`"
   - In training time we will use this:
     ![](Images/13.png)
   - x1 is usually a 0 vector.
-A1 or yhat1 is the probability that any word of the vocabulary is the fird word of the input sentence. eg. P<Aaron>, P<EOS> etc.
+A1 or yhat1 is the probability that any word of the vocabulary is the fird word of the input sentence. eg. P(Aaron), P(EOS) etc.
+  - Each step in the RNN will look at some set of preceding words such as, given the first three words, what is the distribution over the next word?
+Gives probability of each word in vacab given the history of preceding words.
   - The loss function is defined by cross-entropy loss:
     ![](Images/14.png)
     - `i`  is for all elements in the corpus, `t` - for all timesteps.